KevinTrinh1227/MGH-SmartBook-Concept-Solver-Extension/README.md

 ## 📌 About & Important Info <a id="about"></a>

 The **McGraw-Hill SmartBook Solver** is a lightweight browser extension that automatically goes through your **McGraw-Hill SmartBook Concept Assignments**, continuously solving questions until completion.
 It identifies and highlights correct answers, tracks your progress, and demonstrates how web automation can streamline repetitive study tasks.
-Since SmartBook Concept Assignments are participation-based learning tools, the extension initially selects answers at random and later reuses correct ones from local memory to simulate progressive mastery — purely for educational demonstration, not for graded coursework..
-This is the best approach since these assignments are only graded on completion and not accuracy.
+Since SmartBook Concept Assignments are **participation-based learning tools**, the extension first selects answers **randomly**, then **reuses the correct ones from local memory** to simulate progressive mastery — purely for **educational demonstration**, not for graded coursework.
+This approach works best because these assignments are graded on **completion**, not accuracy.

 This web browser extension is compatible with all Chromium-based browsers, including (but not limited to):
 1. Google Chrome